 - Behaviors that reinforce those thoughts, perceptions and feelings, such as frequent mirror checking or avoidance of social situations in the case of muscle dysmorphia.

 A healthy adolescent may experience episodes of preoccupation with their bodies.
-But for a teen with bigorexia or other types of body dysmorphia, body image becomes the central feature of their self-esteem, to the exclusion of other interests and values.
+But for a teen with eating disorders, bigorexia, or other types of body dysmorphia, body image becomes the central feature of their self-esteem, to the exclusion of other interests and values.

-What Parents Can Do to Protect Against Bigorexia
+What Parents Can Do to Protect Against Eating Disorders and Dysmorphia

-There are many influences outside a parent’s control that contribute to the body image dissatisfaction that is at the core of bigorexia.
+There are many influences outside a parent’s control that contribute to the likelihood that a teen boy will develop eating disorders and/or bigorexia.
 But parents can do a lot to nurture their child’s self-esteem, support a more nuanced concept of masculinity, and model healthy behaviors.

 Limit social media.
-Setting boundaries around the use of social media can help prevent bigorexia, as well as a wide array of other negative impacts.
+Setting boundaries around the use of social media can help prevent eating disorders and bigorexia, as well as a wide array of other negative impacts.

 Educate your teen about the issue.
 Let them know that teen boy body dissatisfaction is common, and they are not alone.
 Explain how media and social media can make body image issues worse.